What is OneSearch?

 Rather than having to search these each of these resources separately, OneSearch users can enter a search term or phrase and see results from multiple resources.
 OneSearch makes it easy to refine your search to focus on the material you need for your work.

-If you need help while using OneSearch, click the Chat with Us! icon at the top right of the page.
+If you need help while using OneSearch, click the Chat with Us! icon.

-Search results include easy-to-access full text resources, and citations for others.
-If the library does not have direct full text access to a resource found in OneSearch, researchers may request them via electronic Interlibrary Loan (ILL).
+Search results include easy-to-access online resources, and citations for others.
+If the library does not have online access to a resource found in OneSearch, researchers may request them for free by online Interlibrary Loan (ILL).

 Who should use OneSearch?